Induction and onboarding

 A process by which employees are introduced to their new workplace.
 Induction may begin before an employee’s first day and will generally take place over the first 6 weeks.

 Department induction: provides essential department information and context, and mandatory training requirements to all employees regardless of role or workplace location.
-Examples include: the code of conduct, health and safety, available support services for staff, Our Plan for NSW Public Education, and the goals and values of the department.
+Examples include: the department's Code of ethics and conduct policy document, health and safety, available support services for staff, Our Plan for NSW Public Education, and the goals and values of the department.

 Local induction: provides information and context specific to the employee’s new role, workplace environment, location and team/colleagues.
 This information is tailored by directors, principals and managers for their schools/business units.